xwgeng/s2s-attn/README.md

 **Other options**

 * `save`: the path to save the model.
 * `name`: the identifier of the training models.
-And it is sub-string of the name of models
+And it is substring of the name of models
 * `seed`: torch manual random number generator seed
 * `cuda`: If `true`, use cuda
 * `gpu`: the ID of gpu to use